adamddh/MI-COVID-Viz/MiCorona.md

   labs(title = paste("Michigan Coronavirus Cases, updated ", date_update))
 ```

-    ## `geom_smooth()` using formula 'y ~ s(x, bs = "cs")'

     ## Warning: Removed 1 rows containing missing values (geom_smooth).

 ![](MiCorona_files/figure-gfm/viz-1.png)<!-- -->

-Note that the last 7 days of data have been colored red on the graph, as
+Note that the last 10 days of data have been colored red on the graph,
-they frequently change as more information becomes available.
+as they frequently change as more information becomes available.